Exploring investor behavior in Bitcoin: a study of the disposition effect: Conclusions

 \section{Conclusions}

-In our work we empirically validated the prevalence of the disposition effect in Bitcoin.
-Since cryptocurrency markets can still be viewed as being atypical markets lacking central authorities and regulation and exhibiting strong volatility, we showed its prevalence also in such markets.
-Our results show that this effect manifest itself significantly from the boom and bust year 2017 onwards, where Bitcoin attracted more investors due to increased publicity, leading also to a significant increase in trading activities.
-This continuing trend of disposition effect biased trading continues up to the end of 2019 of our analysis cut-off window.
-From the prevalence of the disposition effect in Bitcoin, we can conclude that cryptocurrency traders act just as irrationally as traders in traditional markets.

-Our work also complements a long line of research in the field of behavioral finance, closing an open gap by confirming the existence of a known economic phenomenon in the still most important cryptocurrency market.
-In addition, we proposed a calculation method to quantify the disposition effect, which is tailored to the specific characteristics of cryptocurrency transactions and can easily be used for analysing transactions in other markets, if they follow the same transaction model.
+We investigated the prevalence of the disposition effect in Bitcoin and found that investors in Bitcoin were indeed subject to the disposition effect, with varying intensity.
+It was prevalent especially from the boom and bust year 2017 onwards, where Bitcoin attracted more investors due to increased publicity.
+Our findings therefore suggest that irrational investor behavior is also present in atypical markets like Bitcoin.
+They complement a long line of research in the field of behavioral finance, closing an open gap by confirming the existence of a known economic phenomenon in the still most important cryptoasset market.
+In addition, we proposed a computational method to quantify the disposition effect, which is tailored to the specific characteristics of cryptoasset transactions and can easily be used for analyzing transactions in other markets if they follow the same transaction model.

-In our future work, we will concentrate on solving the previously discussed open issues and limitations and expand our analysis to additional cryptocurrency markets.
-We will also investigate how our methods can be extended for the analysis of more general cryptoasset markets, which support trading of arbitrary tokens.

-\section{Acknowledgments}

-We would like to thank Prof. Sajid Anwar from the USC, who provided valuable advice on the economic aspect of this research, like among others, the importance of the Efficient Market Hypotheses in crypto-markets.
+\bmhead{Acknowledgments}

+This work is partially supported by the Austrian Research Promotion Agency (FFG) under grant COMET K1 Austrian Blockchain Center (ABC) funded within the framework of COMET - Competence Centers for Excellent Technologies by BMK, BMDW and the provinces of Vienna, Lower Austria and Vorarlberg.